swank-rats/docs/in/appendix/appendix.md

 __Note:__

-* Insted of $WLAN type your interface name.
+* Instead of $WLAN type your interface name.
 * To view the name type iwconfig
-* Wait until the authentication is completed.
+* Wait until the authentication has been finished.
 * To receive an IP address type: dhclient

 To view if you are connected type: